Today I want to share with you about how to cope when times are tough.

 Again, one of the best ways to do this is to pre-plan a list so that you don’t have to waste cognitive energy you don’t have on deciding what to do.
 Make a list by amount of time and/or cost so that you can find what you need when you need it.
 If you need to relax but only have 5 minutes, make sure you have a list of 5 minutes activities.
 If cost is a limiting factor, make a list of cheap fun things to do.
 Keep this somewhere you can use when you are feeling the pressure.

 In Blissful Life Yoga I have wonderful resources all designedto help you relax and rejuvenate.
 Do join us.

 Often the reason things can feel so bad is we are focusing too much on our internal processes.
 If we pay a bit more attention to what is going on in the world we can sometimes find the silver linings of our situation.
 Not always, but sometimes.

 Helping others also alleviates the negative emotion we feel when times are tough.
 It’s an opportunity to turn your mind away from your own problems and support.
 So call a friend and ask about their life.
 Watch a documentary and get a different perspective.
 Sometimes to be able to deal with what’s going on within us, we need to be aware of what is outside of us.

 Even if it feels like it’s going to last forever.
 I keep reminding myself.
 This, too, shall pass.

 I hope this helps you with some ideas on how to cope when times are tough.
 If you try to do this in some small way every day – it may just make your tough time that little bit easier.

-P.S., if you’re looking to bring some relaxation into your life + you’re in the Berkhamsted area – sign up for my gong relaxation on 9th July.
-I guarantee you you’ll feel so much better afterwards.
+P.S., if you’re looking to bring some relaxation into your life + you’re in the Berkhamsted area – sign up to my upcoming courses and workshops

-P.P.S if you aren’t local to Berkhamsted then why not sign up for my Happiness Library to gain access to over $1000 worth of material designed to help you to relax?
+P.P.S if you aren’t local to Berkhamsted then why not sign up for Blissful Life Yoga to gain access to over $1400 worth of material designed to help you to relax at an affordable rate?